unfoldedcircle/core-simulator/docker/README.md

   - The registered custom integration driver must be deleted manually in the web-configurator or with a Core-API call.
 - Bluetooth is not available.
   - BT-remote entities cannot be created in the web-configurator.
+- Microphone access for voice assistants is not available.
+  - We plan to add this feature later with an external application running on the Linux or Mac host (eventually also Windows).

 ## UC Remote Device Model

-The Simulator acts as a Remote Two device by default.
-To enable Remote 3 specific features, the following environment variable needs to be set in the `core-simulator` service:
+The Simulator acts as a Remote 3 device by default.
+To switch to Remote Two, the following environment variable needs to be commented out in the `core-simulator` service, or changed to `UCR2`:
 ```
 UC_MODEL=UCR3
 ```

-⚠️ When enabling the Remote 3 model, the web-configurator still shows the Remote Two image and is using an invalid button layout mapping!
-The upcoming web-configurator 2.0 will support Remote 3 (ETA: November 2024).

 ## User Accounts